sparticlesteve/climate-seg-benchmark/README.md

 https://github.com/azrael417/ClimDeepLearn, and the paper: https://arxiv.org/abs/1810.01993

+**Important note** This branch of the repository is a special NERSC benchmark version of the application for future procurements.
+The documentation is therefore modified accordingly.
+See the master version of the repo for the complete benchmark details.

 ## Dataset

 The dataset for this benchmark comes from CAM5 [1] simulations and is hosted at